Welding Training Series:

 3. Advantages and disadvantages of flux cored wire (compared with solid wire)

-Small spatter, fast deposition speed and high production efficiency;
+Small spatter, fast deposition speed, and high production efficiency.

-Welding of various steels, with strong adaptability;
+Welding of various steels with strong adaptability.

-Good process performance and beautiful weld formation;
+Good process performance and a beautiful weld formation.

 What is flux?

 Flux is a granular material that melts to form slag and gas during welding and plays a protective and metallurgical role in molten metal.